U.S. News Rankings

-The student-faculty ratio at University of Wisconsin--Eau Claire is 21:1, and the school has 28.6 percent of its classes with fewer than 20 students.
-The most popular majors at University of Wisconsin--Eau Claire include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Education; Social Sciences; and Visual and Performing Arts.
-The average freshman retention rate, an indicator of student satisfaction, is 83.2 percent.
+The student-faculty ratio at University of Wisconsin--Eau Claire is 22:1, and the school has 26.1 percent of its classes with fewer than 20 students.
+The most popular majors at University of Wisconsin--Eau Claire include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Education; Psychology; and Communication, Journalism, and Related Programs.
+The average freshman retention rate, an indicator of student satisfaction, is 83.3 percent.

 |Student gender distribution|